rdalen/Boxify/docs/pcb-library.md

 ### Prototype PCB Types

-Prototype types are intended for individual PCBs where the dimensions are determined by the specific electronics design.
+Prototype types are intended for the pre-drilled universal prototyping boards (so-called perfboard) you buy in bulk packs to build and test temporary or permanent DIY electronics

 Examples include: